ericsonga/APCSAReview/_sources/Array2dBasics/Array2dParsonsPractice.rst

    :adaptive:
    :noindent:

    The following program segment is a method that should accept a two-dimensional int array and return the sum of all of its values.
-But, the blocks have been mixed up and include <b>one extra block</b> that is not needed in a correct solution.
+But, the blocks have been mixed up and include <b>two extra blocks</b> that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public static int sumVals(int[][] nums) {
    =====